harunurhan/terminder/README.md

 terminder
 =========

-OSX Terminal reminder for Developers.
+#### OSX Terminal reminder for Developers.

+Currently being written in C and Objective-C